 The thing is . . .
 I have a choice.
 I can make myself miserable holding onto the past, or I can move forward into this new reality.
 This doesn’t mean I let go of those feelings, but I remind myself of how to process them.

 Reframing Your Perception

-I run into this all of the time with money issues; people hold on so strongly to the past (good AND bad) that they can’t properly move into their current money reality.
+I run into this all of the time with money issues; people get their buttons pushed because they hold on so strongly to the past (good AND bad) that they can’t properly move into their current money reality.
 Or, there’s a part of you (and me) that actually ENJOYS complaining . . .
 I was certainly there this weekend, thinking of all of the ways I already expected that my father and sister would disappoint me.

-Here’s the thing: Ruminating on what I think will go wrong doesn’t make me happier OR make me look forward to something I must do.
+Here’s the thing: Ruminating on what I think will go wrong will most definitely get my buttons pushed, but doesn’t make me happier OR make me look forward to something I must do.
 Never mind that I am probably correct in my predictions about family dynamics.
 But “right” hardly ever leads to happy.